dmitry-ivanov/laravel-wikipedia-grabber/README.md

 ### Caching, caching, caching!

-> Each time you grab a page - you do real API calls!
+> Each time you grab a page - you do the real API calls!

 Use caching to increase your application speed and reduce API load: